frankischilling/cupidex/README.md

 ## Todo

 - Write custom magic lib in house
-- on dir, give tree preview of inside
+- on dir, give tree preview of inside - WIP
+  - implement scrolling of tree preview
 - preview of zipped and tarred
 - syntax high lighting
 ## Prerequisites